 For centuries, the topic on menstruation has always been a taboo, and women actively change their behavior to avoid overtly showing that they are on their period, even until today.
 Therefore, while homeless women can figure out how to find people could often get access to food and clothes, they have a very hard time finding rarely have the chance to get the equally necessary, taboo-aroused, and at the same time (yet costly) hygiene products such as tampons and pads.
 This limited access to hygiene produces usually lead homeless women to use, for examples, used clothes or socks to make their “tampon,” which will cause many reproductive and gynecological health problems, additionally to the increased cramps, fatigue, and headaches because of the lack of sleep.

 In this project, we want to focus therefore focuses on explore ways to providing homeless women in NYC with access to hygiene products and facilities, in order to provide them with dignity, hygiene and health. and thus reduce the possibilities for them to have gynecological problems and other health issues caused by menstruation infections.

-This fall, we are looking to put a small team of students interested in doing research to understand better the complexity of this issue (which involves sexual health, social stigma, shelters’ policy, etc.).
+This fall, we will be doing research to understand better the complexity of this issue (which involves sexual health, social stigma, shelters’ policy, etc.).
 This will involve volunteering in women shelters and interviewing organizations working with homeless women in order to scope the project and frame the challenge question to start a DFA project in Spring 2018.